-The Kyoto International Manga Museum opened in 2006 as a joint project between Kyoto City and Kyoto Seika University.
-This school offers manga studies as an academic discipline.
+The Kyoto International Manga Museum opened in 2006 as a joint project between Kyoto City and Kyoto Seika University, which offers manga studies as an academic discipline.

 Learn about the history and production methods of world-renowned Japanese manga, and see exhibits of different manga from different eras.

-Originally an elementary school, this large space now holds nearly 300,000 manga in their collection, including 50,000, which you can freely read during your visit.
+Originally an elementary school, this large space now holds nearly 300,000 manga in its collection, including 50,000 popular manga titles that you can freely read during your visit.

 Let's take a trip to the Kyoto International Manga Museum, where you can and read, learn about, and experience manga.
 Coronavirus countermeasures are strictly in place throughout the building.

 Top photo: Display from manga masterpiece "Phoenix" ©Tezuka Productions

 - Table of Contents